Cardio vs Strength Training: Benefits and Differences

 3.Helps Maintain a Healthy Weight

-According to Harvard Health Publishing, a 155-pound person burns 324 calories in 30 minutes of elliptical training, 360 calories doing aerobics, and 316 for cross-country running.
+According to Harvard Health Publishing, a 70kg person burns 324 calories in 30 minutes of elliptical training, 360 calories doing aerobics and 316 for cross-country running.
 These popular forms of cardio are great calorie burners and can contribute to a daily calorie deficit.

 4.Can Help Relieve Stress